Frequently Asked Questions for Internship Applicants

 What projects will interns work on?

 Interns will have the opportunity to participate in a variety of activities in several focus areas.
-Programs and activities are geared toward issues such as water, sanitation, HIV/AIDS, nutrition, malaria, and reproductive health.
+Programs and activities are geared toward issues such as water, sanitation, HIV/AIDS, malaria, and reproductive health.
 Specifically, interns will work with communities in our Healthy Villages program.
 Interns carry out a variety of activities which may include the following:

 - conduct a community health needs assessment